Like or Share non-GMO Soybean Article

 Taiwan doesn’t need to wait for a non-GMO soybean scandal to surface like the oat scandal to start randomly testing imported non-GMO soybeans, as the American EPA (Environment Protection Agency) already released a report in 2015 where soybeans topped the list as the most glyphosate-treated non-organically grown crop.
 And the research I’ve come across expresses that the spraying of glyphosate during the pre-harvest desiccanting is much more of a problem on non-GMO soybean crops than it is for non-GMO oat crops.
 So if the oatmeal incident was considered a scandal, the non-GMO soybean incident is sure to be a massive bomb.
 We don’t even need the American EPA list to warrant action being taken by Taiwan's FDA, because farmers are openly talking about the glyphosate practice and posting it on Web sites as pre-harvesting advice.

 If you simply can’t afford to buy mostly organic food because the price is still too high for it in Taiwan, try to buy as much made-in-Taiwan (MIT) food as possible.
 Roundup is used on non-organic farms in Taiwan too, but Taiwanese farmers don’t use as much as American and Canadian farmers do, from what I'm aware.
-(After releasing this article, I was informed that Taiwan's non-organic farms also practice pre-harvest desiccanting on their non-GMO crops.
-Seems going organic is the only safe action.)
+(After releasing this article, I was informed that Taiwan's non-organic farms also practice pre-harvest desiccanting on their non-GMO crops, which doesn't surprise me.)
 When buying any non-organic food, especially fruits and vegetables, it’s best to choose a country that isn’t America or Canada, as those two countries use the highest amount of glyphosate and other chemicals on their non-organic farms.
 Here's one example: Europe has long ago banned the import of non-organic American apples because they're too toxic to eat.
 I know this sounds counter-intuitive because you may have been told that America and Canada produce the highest quality foods, but that’s only pertaining to their organic food — well, organic food anywhere in the world is high quality.
 Taiwan imports a very small amount of organic food because the demand hasn’t been met because most Taiwanese aren’t aware of the agricultural practices being perpetrated on non-organic farms.
 That’s also the reason why organic food can be pricey in Taiwan: the demand isn’t high enough to bring the price down.
 America was like Taiwan about twenty-five years ago in regards to organic food being not highly availability and sold at high prices.
 Before Monsanto existed in 1974, there wasn’t a big push for organic food because non-organic farms were still producing healthy food.
 In fact, if toxic herbicides hadn't been introduced into agriculture and food was still being grown healthily on all farms, we wouldn't have needed to have organic farms or organic labels on food, because the food would've been what it was before the toxic herbicides were introduced: naturally organic without having to say it's organic.
 It's gotten so bad that we have to label our food as organic, safe to eat (not harmful to our bodies and minds).
 Throughout the years, more and more Americans became knowledgeable about the importance of eating organic food because of what was being done on non-organic farms.
 Now the organic demand is so high in America that organic food and drinks can be found in abundance everywhere, including big supermarkets that specialize in organic foods, and the price is only slightly higher than non-organic food.
 The demand for organic food in America has caused a sharp increase in the amount of organic farms.
 America produces some of the highest quality food (organic food) and also the most poisonous food in the world, and unfortunately, Taiwan is mostly importing the poisonous food from America, including glyphosate-tainted non-GMO soybeans.
 The power of one’s purchase affects supply and demand, so high availability and low prices for organic food can be a reality in Taiwan as well if we use our money to make it so: if more people buy organic food, more organic food will have to be produced in Taiwan and imported to fulfill the need, and organic-food prices will go down accordingly.

 After learning this information, I could’ve simply switched to buying organic soymilk at organic shops and stopped eating soy products myself and occasionally inform my friends about the issue, but because I run a food platform in Taipei, I feel it’s my duty to inform and help as many people in Taiwan as I can in regards to food information.
 After all, I started a pro-bono, ad-free Taipei food Web site back in 2012 to serve the people of Taipei.
 Now that I’ve become aware of this serious soybean issue, I have a chance to serve all of Taiwan and not just Taipei.
 I feel honored to be able to serve and make Taiwan, my second home, a better and healthier country.